T-Systems-MMS/otc-nextcloud/README.md

 1. Go to your created RDS
 2. Click on your choosed Security Group
-3. Click on Inbound Rules and change the Protocol "All" to the source _0.0.0.0_
+3. Click on Inbound Rules and change the Protocol "All" to you created node.
-   > You can also link to your created node, but this was not tested by us.
+   > You can also change the Protocol "All" to the source **0.0.0.0**.

 ### 4. Create SFS's as persistent shareable Volumes